-Reduced population growth rates and smaller population sizes would also allow for continued and increased improvement to range conditions within the project area, which would have long-term benefits to wild burro habitat quality including, potentially, resilience to ecological disturbances such as drought (i.e., Dinan et al. 2021) and climate change.
+Reduced population growth rates and smaller population sizes would also allow for continued and increased improvement to range conditions within the Project Area, which would have long-term benefits to wild burro habitat quality including, potentially, resilience to ecological disturbances such as drought (i.e., Dinan et al. 2021) and climate change.
 As the population nears or is maintained at the level necessary to achieve a TNEB, vegetation resources would be expected to recover, improving the forage available to wild burros and wildlife throughout the HMA.
 With rangeland conditions more closely approaching a TNEB, and with a less concentrated distribution of wild burros across the HMA, there should also be less trailing and concentrated use of water sources, which would have many benefits to the wild burros still on the range.
 Lower population density would be expected to lead to reduced competition among wild burros using the water sources, and less fighting among burros accessing water sources.
 Water quality and quantity would continue to improve to the benefit of all rangeland users including wild burros.
 Wild burros would also have to travel less distance back and forth between water and desirable foraging areas.
-Should PZP booster treatment and repeated fertility control treatment continue into the future, the chronic cycle of overpopulation and large gathers and removals would no longer occur; instead, a consistent cycle of balance and stability would ensue, resulting in continued improvement of overall habitat conditions and animal health.
+Should PZP booster treatment and repeated fertility control treatment continue into the future, a consistent cycle of balance and stability would ensue, resulting in continued improvement of overall habitat conditions and animal health.
 While it is conceivable that widespread and continued treatment with PZP could reduce the birth rates of the population to such a point that birth is consistently below mortality, that outcome is not likely unless a very high proportion of the jennies present are treated in almost every year.